ShanJiang21/shanjiang21.github.io/_posts/2022-04-20-Embrace-chaos.md

 #### 2022-03-07

 ##### A reflection on the moving-in

-Today, as a ByteDancer, I moved into the new `ground scrapper` near Caohejin, Xuhui.
+Today, as an relocated ByteDancer, I moved into the new `ground scrapper` near Caohejin, Xuhui.
 Instead of the ginormous factory-like campus we had, now we are forced to take the elevator to the seventeenth floor to knock everything down and hang around in the shopping mall.

 The word `ground scrapper`  can be traced back at least to the nineteen-twenties, Russian artist and designer El Lissitzky, who [argued](https://archidialog.com/2012/01/17/steven-holl-el-lissitzky-and-the-horizontal-skyscrapers/) that **moving horizontally** is more natural for humans than moving **vertically**.

 "Go as high as possible, because altitude equals value"  -- I strongly disagree with this principle since it ignores the importance of human ecology and the tight connection of individuals with nature that humans born to bear.

 I am also against “elevator culture,” and wanting to avoid such a downgrade of Green Area Ratio.

 While on the other hand, the environmental, social, and governance criteria, as opposed to strictly financial concerns are becoming more popular for